reignslau/Masahiro_Takechi_Resume_sp22_ds250/docs/index.md

 title: Masahiro Takechi's Resume
 ---
 # Masahiro Takechi
-A CS Japanese student at BYUI.
+A CS Japanese student at Brigham Young University - Idaho.
-My dream as a programmer is to get people more familier with programming and/or web development and turn the two fields into something they can do during their free time.
+My dream as a programmer is to get people more familiar with programming and/or web development and turn the two fields into something they can do during their free time.

 <div id="webaddress">
 <a href="tak21011@byui.edu">tak21011@byui.edu</a>